 Join us before the concert for our digital pre-show featuring Listen Up! hosted by Dale Jarvis.
 Listen as we go behind the scenes with interviews of the artists, musicians and composers behind our concerts.
-Link will be posted here prior to showtime.
+Click here to watch!

 Get ready to unwind with a pre-show cocktail.
 Our friends at Piatto will show you how to channel your own internal mixologist here.

 Michael Lee enjoys an active and wide-ranging musical career as both a solo and collaborative pianist.
 He has performed throughout North America and Europe, studied at eminent music festivals and has worked as a répétiteur and music director for opera productions.
 Recent concert engagements have taken him around Ontario and through the southeastern US.